CodeX-Academy-Official/badges/engineering/auth/auth5.md

-# Auth Apprentice 3
+# Auth Apprentice 5

-A developer who can secure front-end and back-end systems using oAuth security flows.
+A developer who can secure front-end and back-end systems using complex oAuth and OIDC security flows.

 ## Master the following skills: